straup/loopr/README.md

-Currently this uses Redis (so that means having things like [Redis](http://redis.io/) installed) to update the broadcasting piece but those two pieces (publishing and broadcasting) might be taught how to use Amazon's native [simple notification service](https://aws.amazon.com/sns/).
+Currently this uses Redis (so that means having things like [Redis](http://redis.io/) installed) to update the broadcasting piece but those two pieces (publishing and broadcasting) might also be taught how to use Amazon's native [simple notification service](https://aws.amazon.com/sns/).

 	$> publish-s3.py -w /path/to/loopr-ed -b aws_bucket -a aws_key -s aws_secret